wessaunders/coding-guidelines/css-guidelines.md

 ```

 ## Do not use ID selectors
+While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
+ID selectors introduce an unnecessarily high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to your rule declarations, and they are not reusable.
 - they are less flexible; you can't add more if you discover you need more than one.
 - they are harder to override because they have higher specificity than classes.
+> For more on this subject, read [CSS Wizardry's](https://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/) article on dealing with specificity.

 ### Bad
 ```css